hagaiGS/gs-webui-test-beans/README.md

 This path is configurable.

 #### Test example without Spring
-We recommend using Spring to run your tests.
+We recommend using Spring to run your webui.tests.
 We will show below how neat things are with Spring.
 Here is an example without a Spring context